Academic Affairs Office of the Provost

 In the area of curriculum development, Berghoef created a study abroad program in 2011 to El Salvador that is highly regarded and gives students an immersion experience with the country's history and culture.
 The program has 12 Academic Service Learning sites and 20 area agencies giving students a wide variety of experiences in areas such as orphanages, prisons, impoverished schools, and with gangs.

 In addition to El Salvador, Berghoef has traveled to the Netherlands, Costa Rica, and Mexico to develop international internship sites and exchange opportunities.
 Berghoef is the International Studies Minor advisor and has worked tirelessly to rebuild the program.
-His leadership has also extended to the Center for [email protected] Studies, which he was instrumental in establishing.
+His leadership has also extended to the Hispanic/Latino Cultural Center, which he was instrumental in establishing.

 Regarding scholarship, nominator Janet Vizina-Roubal, wrote of Berghoef, "He is viewed as the expert in international social work issues."
 In 2014 Berghoef was a presidential election monitor in El Salvador.
 He has shared his experiences of being an election monitor as well as on other topics at conferences in the U.S. and internationally.